.

 Price: $69.82 for 2TB

 The Toshiba Canvio is another reliable budget external hard drive.
 You’ll only get 2TB of storage at this price, but this might be enough if you’re just starting out.
-If you’re a mac user though, you’ll need to reformat it to use it.
+One thing to note, though; You'll need to reformat it to use it with a Mac.

 SanDisk Extreme Pro SSD - 2TB